skranz/RTutor/README.md

 **Author: Sebastian Kranz, Ulm University**

 RTutor is an R package that allows to develop interactive R exercises.
-The interactive exercises directly test a student's solution and provide hints if not everything is correct.
 Unlike web-based approaches, as e.g. https://www.datacamp.com/, RTutor is developed for off-line use.
-Problem sets can either be solved as Markdown  .rmd file directly in RStudio or in a browser based interface powered by Shiny.
-This document gives you an overview how to generate an interactive problem set.
+Problem sets can either designed to be solved as Markdown  .rmd file directly in RStudio or to be solved in a browser-based interface powered by RStudio's Shiny.

 ## Trying out some problem sets